 Don't worry that the engine will overheat as you're taking too long to carry out this procedure; the electric fan will kick in once the engine reaches operating temperature.

 You may need to carry out the above procedure a few times before you get the carburettors nicely balanced.
 Once you're happy, switch off the engine and remove the Carbtune.
-Replace the blanking caps on the vacuum hoses, reconnect the number 3 cylinder vacuum hose to the rear of the fuel tap and replace those tiny spring clips - replacing those that have disappeared!
+Replace the blanking caps on the vacuum hoses, reconnect the number 3 cylinder vacuum hose to the rear of the fuel tap and replace those tiny spring clips - including those that have disappeared!
 Finally reinstall the tank cover and seat.
 Your carburettor balancing job is done!